-Submissions will be accepted through February 28, 2021.
-The awards will be presented during the National Conference of Librarians of Color in July 2021.
+Submissions will be accepted through February 28, 2022.
+The awards will be presented during the American Library Association Annual Conference in Washington, D. C. in June 2022.
 Authors will be advised of the Literary Award Committee’s decision in advance of the annual conference.

 This contest is free and open to all self-published authors who meet the requirements.
 The submission process only takes about 10 minutes, and you are welcome to submit as many of your eBooks as you would like.
 All eBooks submitted to the contest must be: